O-Morgan/HTML-Training-Project/README.md

 ## Image Insertion

-Again, to insert an image with text below it you have to insert multiple primary tables with a general area configuration setup, then you insert a nested table with more of a fine tuning configuration and associated image/text.
+Again, to insert an image with text below it you have to insert multiple primary tables with a general area configuration setup, then you insert a nested table with more of a fine tuned configuration and associated image/text.

 ```html
 <table width="100%" height="150" border="0" cellspacing="5" cellpadding="5" bgcolor="white">